 'Delcare a new document as a variable Dim WordDocument As Object Set WordDocument = WordApp.Documents.Add Template:="Normal", _ NewTemplate:=False, DocumentType:=0

 If we have created the document as a variable we can then reference the specific document.
 This code:

 This method is much better, as it doesn’t rely on the Selection of the user being in the right place.

-We have seen in this post that it is possible to create complex Macros to control Word from within Excel using VBA.
+We have seen in this post that it is possible to create complex Macros to automate Word from Excel using VBA.
 By understanding how to declare variables for the application and documents we can create much more robust macros, even without knowing a lot of VBA code.